ecstatic-morse/blag/content/posts/quantifier-elimination.md

 And...That's it!
-You can combine these operators to express, for example, equality between regions ($a \sub b \land b \sub a \implies a = b$), but these primitives are all that's required to express most placeholder region constraints.
+You can combine these operators to express, for example, equality between regions ($a \sub b \land b \sub a \implies a = b$), but these primitives are all that's required for basic placeholder region constraints.
 This is the logic we will extend with quantification.

 ## Existential quantification

-With that out of the way, it's time to add existential quantification ($\exists x$) to the mix.
+We're ready to add existential quantification ($\exists x$) to the mix.
 I'll use the approach from Lemma 2.4 in [this paper by Peter Revesz][revesz-elim] to demonstrate an algorithm for QE.
 Revesz shows quantifier elimination for a slightly more general theory,[^boc] one that allows for inequality constraints with the empty set, but we won't need that here.
 First, I'll write a general form for all possible existentially quantified formulas in our theory.

 <p>
 \begin{align*}